-15.1.2 EPRI SLI Model
+15.1.3 EPRI SLI Model

-The EPRI/SLI model is implemented as the default corrosion model for PWR Zry-4 cladding material.
-This model uses enhancement factors on $C_1$ and $C_2$ .
-For the pre-transition period, $C_1$ is multiplied by two factors, one related to the lithium concentration in the coolant and the other related to the iron concentration in the cladding.
-These are given as [129]
+The EPRI/SLI model is also implemented in BISON code for modeling of the corrosion of PWR fuel cladding materials.
+This model uses enhancement factors on C_1 and C_2 .
+For the pretransition period, C_1 is multiplied by two factors, one related to the lithium concentration in the coolant and the other related to the iron concentration in the cladding.
+These are given as [165]